Accuracysg/RMODELER/README.md

 # RMODELER  USAGE

-This application used to perform the data analytics as well as R statatical modeling
+This application used to perform the data analytics as well as R statistical modelling for data analysis

 User don't want to write the coding,we provided drag & drop option to perform the analytics